18 Apr Relationship Counselling: Losing the ‘Right Fight’

-In this articles Rosalind uses her 35 years experience to explain how to get the best out of your relationship and prevent the lose-lose situation of the ‘right fight’.
+In this article, Rosalind uses her 35 years’ experience to explain how to get the best out of your relationship and prevent the lose-lose situation of the ‘right fight’.

 How to stay calm in a discussion with your partner

 How do we keep calm when we are concerned about something?
 Consider that people often shape thoughts with words.
 We don’t quite know what we are thinking until we put it in words.
 If we do this during the discussion, it is very easy to become diverted to other points, as emotions climb.
 Sometimes, when needing to discuss our concerns, we might not have even clarified them to ourselves.